tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/iOS SDK/数据管理/清单_intl_en.md

 // Bucket name in the format: `BucketName-APPID` putReq.bucket= @"examplebucket-1250000000";

-// Name of the inventory job
+// ID of the inventory job
 putReq.inventoryID = @"list1";

-// You can use XML to set specific configuration information for the inventory job in the request body, including the objects to be analyzed by the inventory job,
+// You can use XML to set specific configuration information for the inventory job in the request body, including the objects to be analyzed,
 // analysis frequency, analysis dimensions, result format, and storage location.
 QCloudInventoryConfiguration *config = [QCloudInventoryConfiguration new];

-// Inventory name, corresponding to the ID in the request parameter config.identifier = @"list1";
+// Inventory ID, corresponding to the ID in the request parameter config.identifier = @"list1";

 // Specifies whether inventory is enabled: